heshen/maguttiCms/README.md

 Security Vulnerabilities
 =======
-If you discover a security vulnerability within BotMan, please send an e-mail to  at hello@magutti.com.
+If you discover a security vulnerability within maguttiCms, please send an e-mail to  at hello@magutti.com.
 All security vulnerabilities will be promptly addressed.